ykwei7/Track-O/docs/DeveloperGuide.md

 #### Design
 The `value` field of education level in Tutee class is in the abbreviation form.
-In `TuteeCard`, the string displayed is `stringRepresentation`, which is the parsed output of value that returns the full name of the education level.
+In `TuteeCard`, the string displayed is `stringRepresentation`, which is the returned value of the parse method in Level class, using `value` as the parameter.
-For example, `stringRepresentation` of `p5` will output `Primary 5`.
+For example, `stringRepresentation` of `p5` is `Primary 5`.

 Both `value` and `stringRepresentation` are fields belonging to Level.
-This is designed for better readability in displaying tutees while ensuring the abbreviation can be obtained using `getLevel()` method, instead of the string representation.
+This is designed for better readability in displaying tutees while ensuring the abbreviation can be obtained using `getLevel()` method in Tutee, instead of returning the string representation.

 #### Restrictions
 1. The first character of the education level has to be lowercase and one of the 3 alphabets: p, s, j.